Opt-Mucca/Adaptive-Cutsel-MILP/README.md

 If this software was used for academic purposes, please cite our paper with the below information:

-`@misc{turner2022adaptive,
+`@article{turner2022adaptive,
-      title={Adaptive Cut Selection in Mixed-Integer Linear Programming}, author={Mark Turner and Thorsten Koch and Felipe Serrano and Michael Winkler}, year={2022},
+  title={Adaptive Cut Selection in Mixed-Integer Linear Programming}, author={Turner, Mark and Koch, Thorsten and Serrano, Felipe and Winkler, Michael}, journal={arXiv preprint arXiv:2202.10962}, year={2022}
-      eprint={2202.10962},
-      archivePrefix={arXiv},
-      primaryClass={math.OC}
 }`

-- Install Guide
+## Install Guide

-Requirements: Python 3.6 / Ubuntu (18.04 / 20.04) / Mathematica 20 (Probably installs on other Ubuntu versions, and if
+Requirements: Python 3.8 / Ubuntu (18.04 / 20.04) / Mathematica 20 (Probably installs on other Ubuntu versions, and if
-you change the virtual environment a bit it should work on Python 3.{7,8,9}.
+you change the virtual environment a bit it should work on Python 3.{6,7,9,10}.
 Mathematica 18 should also be sufficient).
 We use SLURM <https://slurm.schedmd.com/overview.html> as a job manager.
 All calls go through a central function however, and in theory SLURM could be replaced by python's default multiprocessing package.